Homemade Chicken Stock

 Chill until the fat rises and solidifies on the surface.
 Skim it off with a spoon and discard.
 Don’t be surprised if your stock has a thicker consistency than store bought varieties.
 That body comes from the collagen which has been extracted from the chicken bones.
 This will enhance the flavor and feel of the stock, giving it a richer, more filling quality than canned broth.

-Use the broth immediately or transfer it to freezer bags or containers.
+Use the broth immediately or transfer it to freezer bags or containers (If using containers, be careful to not fill all the way to the top.
+Leave some room for expansion).
 Label, freeze, and use as needed.
 A regular-size can of broth is 1 3/4 cups, so freeze in that size if you are just transitioning from canned to homemade.

 This really is a simple process.
 Once you get in the groove, you’ll do these steps without even thinking.
 I like to make stock on a “quiet” morning or weekend while I’m doing other things.
 It takes me about 10 minutes to toss all the ingredients into a pot, and the long simmer time is hands-off.
 The finish work takes about 20 minutes.
 So, 30 minutes of hands-on time to create a rich, thick broth that is a far cry from anything you will pour out of a can or carton.